 Makes 8 ½ teaspoons.
 The number of servings varies depending on how much pumpkin pie spice the recipe you’re making calls for.
-Pumpkin pie recipes typically call for about 1 tsp of pumpkin pie spice, while recipes for pumpkin muffins or pumpkin bread take a few teaspoons more.
-My recipe for Easy Pumpkin Bread calls for 4 tsp of pumpkin pie spice, so I can make 2 recipes of pumpkin bread using one batch of this recipe.
-My Instant Pot Glazed Carrots recipe only calls for ¼ tsp.
-If you plan on making a ton of pumpkin recipes soon, I suggest using the tools in the recipe card above to make a double or triple batch of this recipe.
+Pumpkin pie recipes typically call for about 1 teaspoon of pumpkin pie spice, while recipes for pumpkin muffins or pumpkin bread take a few teaspoons more.
+My recipe for Easy Pumpkin Bread calls for 4 teaspoon of pumpkin pie spice, so I can make 2 recipes of pumpkin bread using one batch of this recipe.
+My Instant Pot Glazed Carrots recipe only calls for ¼ teaspoon If you plan on making a ton of pumpkin recipes soon, I suggest using the tools in the recipe card above to make a double or triple batch of this recipe.